Wintellect/MSLearn/Introduction to Git/includes/5-collaborate-using-pull.md

 	git pull alice master
 	```

 	Notice that you have to specify a branch, "master," in the pull command.
-You will learn in the next unit how to fix that by setting an upstream URL.
+You will learn in the next lesson how to fix that by setting an upstream URL.

 1. Open the **index.html** file in your project directory in your browser.
 What color is the page background?
 What does this tell you about what `git pull` did?